Xe/dev/README.md

 ## Installation

 This is a tool in Moonscript and thus requires you have the moonscript binary installed.
-No other dependencies are required other than the `docker` client binary.
+Besides the "yaml" rock from moonrocks, no other dependencies are required other than the `docker` client binary.

 Copy `dev.moon` to a place that is in your `PATH` environment variable.
 I personally get away with the following: